Friday, July 1, 2011

 Yesterday afternoon was special: For the first time, the girls (my nieces turn 4 tomorrow) and I watched a Yankee game on TV together.
 (They’ve gone with me to minor-league games, but you try telling the New York Yankees that they're little and should get into Yankee Stadium II for free.)
 And they saw a Yankee Doodle Dandy.

 The Yankees got 2 in the 1st and 2 in the 3rd, and coasted from there.
 The 2 in the 3rd came off the bat of Teixeira, hitting his league-leading 25th home run of the season, and the 300th of his career.
 (I should do a Hall of Fame analysis of him when I have more time: As in, how close he already is, what more he needs to do.)
-He hit it off former Philadelphia Phillies ace Randy Wolf (6-5) – which shows you just how bad the Phillies were at the time, if Wolf was the best they could do; that, certainly, is no longer the case.
+He hit it off former Philadelphia Phillies ace Randy Wolf (6-5) – which shows you just how bad the Phillies were at the time, if Wolf was the best they could do for an "ace"; that, certainly, is no longer the case.

 CC Sabathia (11-4) tied a career high with 13 strikeouts.
 Boone Logan continued to show that maybe he isn't a waste of a roster spot after all, and struck out Prince Fielder to end the 8th (though Cecil's son did hit a couple of really long foul balls that had me thinking, "Same old Logan, always choking.")
 Luis Ayala pitched a scoreless 9th.